mconstant/NeuBankv2/README.md

 `overview.png` is an overview arch diagram of this project as described in the original instructions.

-`{env}_infrastructure.png` is the currently deployed infrastructure in any one environment.
+If a deployment is succesful and deployed the pipeline will run `terraform graph` and then convert the .dot to a png and make something like `{env}_infrastructure.png`, to show what is currently deployed in an environment.

+`dev_infrastructure_kept.png` ~~is~~ will be an example of that.

 ## ./bootstrap